quchen/amoeba/README.md

 Botnet
 ======

-Botnet is a program for setting up a decentralized network.
-Its purpose is being a practice problem; I am starting this without any prior knowledge of graphs or sockets.
+Botnet is a program for setting up a decentralized network, inspired by Bitcoin or BitTorrent.
+Its purpose is being a practice problem; I am starting this without any prior knowledge of graphs or sockets, out of a certain interest in whether I could create something similar.
 (While the name may be suggestive, it makes no attempt at doing anything illegal.)

 Planned features
 ----------------